vmware-archive/gp-r/HomePage.md

 #### Install and verify PL/R

 Greenplum Engineering ships our own version of PL/R as a gppkg.
 You will not be able to download the source from Joe Conway's website and compile it against the postgres headers supplied by Greenplum.
-Although Greenplum is based on Postgres 8.2, the source codes have diverged quite a lot that your compilation of PL/R source (for Postgres 8.2) with Greenplum supplied postgres headers will not be successful.
+Although Greenplum is based on Postgres 8.2, the source codes have diverged enough that your compilation of PL/R source (for Postgres 8.2) with Greenplum supplied postgres headers will not be successful.
-Please contact support to obtain the gppkg for PL/R for your installation (internally, it can also be downloaded from SUBSCRIBENET) .
-Once obtained the gppkg for PL/R can be installed by following the steps below :
+Please contact support to obtain the gppkg for PL/R for your installation (internally, it can also be downloaded from SUBSCRIBENET).
+Once obtained, the gppkg for PL/R can be installed by following the steps below:

 First use `gpscp` to copy the PL/R gppkg to all hosts.